-B. In the event that the net asset value of a sub-fund has decreased to an amount determined by the board of directors to be the minimum level for such sub-fund to be operated in an economically efficient manner, or if a change in the economic or political situation relating to a sub-fund have occurred, or if necessary in the interest of the shareholders or the Investment Company, the board of directors may resolve to dissolve the Investment Company's assets held in a sub-fund and to pay out to shareholders the net asset value of their shares on the valuation date on which the decision takes effect.
+a) In the event that the net asset value of a sub-fund has decreased to an amount determined by the Board of Directors to be the minimum level for such sub-fund to be operated in an economically efficient manner, or if a change in the economic or political situation relating to a sub-fund have occurred, or if necessary in the interest of the shareholders or the Company, the Board of Directors or, as the case may be, the Management Company may resolve to dissolve the Investment Company's assets held in a sub-fund and to pay out to shareholders the net asset value of their shares on the valuation date on which the decision takes effect.
 If a situation arises resulting in the dissolution of the sub-fund, the issue of shares of the respective sub-fund will be halted.
-If not otherwise decided by the Board of Directors, the redemption of shares remains possible provided the equal treatment of shareholders can be ensured.
-On order of the Investment Company or the liquidators appointed by the shareholders meetings, if applicable, the Depositary will divide the proceeds of the liquidation less the costs of liquidation, the transaction costs for unwinding the portfolio and fees among the shareholders of the respective sub-fund according to their entitlement.
-The net proceeds of liquidation not collected by shareholders upon completion of the liquidation proceedings will at that time be deposited by the Depositary with the Caisse de Consignation in Luxembourg for the account of shareholders entitled to them, where such amounts will be forfeited if not claimed by the statutory deadline.
+If not otherwise decided by the Board of Directors or, as the case may be, by the Management Company, the redemption of shares remains possible provided the equal treatment of shareholders can be ensured.
+On order of the Investment Company or the liquidators appointed by the shareholders' meetings, if applicable, the Depositary will divide the proceeds of the liquidation less the costs of liquidation, the transaction costs for unwinding the portfolio and fees among the shareholders of the respective sub-fund according to their entitlement.
+The net proceeds of liquidation not collected by shareholders upon completion of the liquidation proceedings will at that time be deposited by the Depositary with the Caisse de Consignation in the Grand Duchy of Luxembourg for the account of shareholders entitled to them, where such amounts will be forfeited if not claimed by the statutory deadline.